 Want to feel part of something special?Welcome to Tertulia

-Tertulia, a bookshop like no other!
-A magical place located in Westport town for book lovers, film lovers, Harry Potter lovers, a place to relax, enjoy a cup of coffee, a place to meet, a place to chat about…..
+Tertulia, a bookshop like no other! is a magical place located in Westport, County Mayo.
+For book lovers, film lovers, Harry Potter fans, Tertulia is a place to relax, enjoy a cup of coffee, meet old friends and new, chat about books and so much more.

 The mission of Tertulia is to contribute to a positive change in the way the world thinks.
-The vision of Tertulia is to live in a world where every story matters.
-To live in a world that understands that (our) stories are interconnected and that this understanding is what makes the world a more equal society.
+The vision of Tertulia is to live in a world where every story matters, to live in a world that understands that (our) stories are interconnected.
+It is this understanding that can help make our world a more equal society.

 We are sorry to be closed again under Level 5 restriction.